unicode-org/message-format-wg/exploration/function-composition-part-1.md

 then the formatted result is "0.33 0.33333".

-**Simple Model (Model 2):**
+### Formatted Value Model

-We call this the "simple" model because the result of the function is simpler than in the preservation model.
+This model preserves the formatted value of the function, but not the options that were passed to the function.

 1. Evaluate `$num` to a value and pass it to the `:number` function, along with named options `{"maxFrac": "2"}`